 Emotional intelligence is the capacity to understand and manage your emotions.
-The skills involved in emotional intelligence are: self-awareness, self-regulation, motivation, empathy and social skills.
+Emotional intelligence skills involved are self-awareness, self-regulation, motivation, empathy and social skills.
 Recently, it has become a bit of a buzz word in human resources departments across the globe but researchers are coming out and saying that it is time emotional intelligence be taken seriously.
+It's more than simply having a positive attitude.
 Embracing the nuances of human emotion in the workplace can have pragmatic benefits, such as better collaboration among employees and a happier workplace, according to Rex Huppke.
 His argument is that we are human beings every day, not just when we leave the office.

 With many areas of psychology, there is lively debate about how the brain works but Daniel Goleman, a world-renowned behavioural scientist said that “the part of the brain which supports emotional and social intelligence is the last circuitry of the brain to become anatomically mature and because of neuroplasticity, the brain shapes itself according to repeated experience” Goleman goes on to say this should be taught in a systematic way to children.
 “This has been trialled in over 100 schools and there was a reduction of anti-social behaviour, an increase of pro-social behaviour and academic scores rose”, Daniel Goleman goes on to say.

-It’s evident then that emotional intelligence is beneficial – both in and out of the workplace.
+It’s evident then that emotional intelligence is beneficial – both in your personal life and in the workplace.

-The unfortunate trend that has swept western society particularly, is the inability to fully understand and tackle human emotions.
+The unfortunate trend that has swept Western society particularly, is the inability to fully understand and tackle human emotions.
+We tend to focus only on positive feelings rather than the full spectrum of personal emotions.
 This trend has spilled into other areas of life, including in the workplace.
 While emotions are often left at the door when you begin work, this has devastating effects not only on businesses but also employees (all the way from clerk to CEO).
 After all, we are emotional people.
-Businesses are changing, however, and are beginning to offer extensive and individual work schedules and new services (for example, some healthcare plans include mental health coverage) to ensure people at work are looked after.
+Businesses are changing, however, and are beginning to offer extensive and individual work schedules and new services (for example, some healthcare plans include mental health coverage) to ensure job satisfaction and that people at work are looked after.
 This includes hiring psychologists for human resources teams: getting to understand your workforce as best as possible and offering useful training has direct results on employee/employer relationships.